Police search for 15-year-old girl who went missing in Lauderhill

 LAUDERHILL, FLA.
-(WSVN) - Authorities are asking for the public’s help in finding a 15-year-old girl who went missing in Lauderhill.
+(WSVN) - Police seek the public’s help in their search for a 15-year-old girl who went missing in Lauderhill.

-Ulyssia Mciver was last seen near the 3000 block of Northwest 12th Place around 6 p.m., Mar.
-11.
+Ulyssia Mciver was last near the 3000 block of Northwest 12th Place, at around 6 p.m., Friday.

-She stands 5 feet, 8 inches tall, and weights about 130 pounds.

-She was also last seen wearing white T-shirt, black Chicago Bulls sweatpants and carrying a black backpack.
+The teen stands 5 feet, 8 inches tall, weights about 130 pounds, and was last seen wearing a white T-shirt, black Chicago Bulls sweatpants and carrying a black backpack.

 Mciver may be suffering from a mental crisis.